 Advanced biofuels present a viable solution for reducing greenhouse gas (GHG) emissions in hard-to-decarbonise sectors such as aviation, shipping, and heavy road freight transport.
 With significant GHG reduction potential, they contribute to energy supply diversification, enhance energy security, and reduce dependency on fossil fuel imports.

-Advanced biofuels are derived from sustainable feedstocks like wastes and residues, though their production faces constraints, including feedstock availability, regional limitations, and competition from alternative uses [150].
+Advanced biofuels are derived from sustainable feedstock like wastes and residues, though their production faces constraints, including feedstock availability, regional limitations, and competition from alternative uses [150].
 Over the long term, feedstock availability and affordability may become increasingly challenging.

 These biofuels can integrate with existing fuel infrastructure, requiring minimal additional investment.
 They can be blended with fossil fuels or used as drop-in replacements without engine modifications.
 Biorefineries create synergies by combining traditional fuel and chemical production, maximizing the use of existing infrastructure and logistics.